Computable randomness and betting for computable probability spaces: Computable randomness and isomorphisms

-Also, $(V_{n})$ covers $x$, hence $x$ is not computably random. \end{proof} Using Theorem~\ref{thm:isomorphisms_preserve}, we can explore computable randomness on various spaces. \begin{example}[Computably random vectors] Let $([0,1]^{d},\lambda)$ be the cube $[0,1]^{d}$ with the Lebesgue measure.
+Also, $(V_{n})$ covers $x$, hence $x$ is not computably random. \end{proof} Using Theorem~\ref{thm:isomorphisms_preserve}, we can explore computable randomness with respect to various spaces. \begin{example}[Computably random vectors] Let $([0,1]^{d},\lambda)$ be the cube $[0,1]^{d}$ with the Lebesgue measure.
 The following is a natural isomorphism from $([0,1]^{d},\lambda)$ to $(2^{\omega},\lambda)$.
 First, represent $(x_{1},\ldots,x_{d})\in[0,1]^{d}$ by the binary sequence of each component; then interleave the binary sequences.
 By Theorem~\ref{thm:isomorphisms_preserve}, $(x_{1},\ldots,x_{d})$ is computably random if and only if the sequence of interleaved binary sequences is computably random.
-(This definition of computable randomness on $[0,1]^{d}$ was proposed by Brattka, Miller and Nies\ \cite{Brattka2011}.) \end{example}
+(This definition of computable randomness with respect to $[0,1]^{d}$ was proposed by Brattka, Miller and Nies\ \cite{Brattka2011}.) \end{example}

 \begin{example}[Base invariance] Let $\lambda_{3}$ be the uniform measure on $3^{\omega}$.
 Consider the natural isomorphism $T_{2,3}\colon(2^{\omega},\lambda)\rightarrow(3^{\omega},\lambda_{3})$ which identifies the binary and ternary expansions of a real.
 This is an a.e.~computable isomorphism, so $x\in[0,1]$ is computably random if and only if $T_{2,3}(x)$ is computably random.
-We say a randomness notion (defined on $(b^{\omega},\lambda_{b})$ for all $b\geq2$, see Example~\ref{ex:comp-rand-on-3-omega}) is \noun{base invariant} if this property holds for all base pairs $b_{1},b_{2}$. \end{example}
+We say a randomness notion (defined on $(b^{\omega},\lambda_{b})$ for all $b\geq2$, see Example~\ref{ex:comp-rand-on-3-omega-1}) is \noun{base invariant} if this property holds for all base pairs $b_{1},b_{2}$. \end{example}

-\begin{example}[Computably random Brownian motion] Consider the space $C([0,1])$ of continuous functions from $[0,1]$ to $\mathbb{R}$ endowed with the Wiener probability measure $W$ (i.e.~the measure of Brownian motion).
-The space $C([0,1])$ is a computable Polish space (where the simple points are the rational piecewise linear functions).
-Fouché \cite{Fouche2000} gave an computable measure preserving map $\Phi$ which takes as an input a sequence of fair-coin flips and returns (the code for) a Brownian motion in $C([0,1])$.
-He also showed the corresponding inverse map is a.e.\ computable.
-Therefore $\Phi$ is an a.e.~computable bijection between a measure-one set of $(2^{\omega},\lambda)$ and of $(C([0,1]),W)$.
-This implies that $C([0,1],W)$ is a computable probability space and $\Phi\colon(2^{\omega},\lambda)\rightarrow(C([0,1]),W)$ is an a.e.\ computable isomorphism.
-Hence the computably random Brownian motions (i.e.~the computably random points of $(C([0,1]),W)$) are exactly the functions which arise from Fouché's construction using a computably random sequence from $(2^{\omega},\lambda)$. \end{example}